Food Truck DesignLast updated on 6/01/2021

 Food Truck Layout

-No food truck business venture is the same, which means no food truck design should be the same either.
+No food truck business venture is the same, which means that no food truck design experience will be the same either.
 The dimensions of your food truck will vary depending on your menu, equipment, and staff.
-You can choose to design your food truck layout by yourself, or you can hire a professional like Chef Units to design, customize, and manufacture your food truck.
+You can choose to design your food truck layout by yourself, or you can hire a professional company like Chef Units to design, customize, and manufacture your food truck.
 Below, we’ll investigate what factors influence your food truck layout and how to successfully organize your truck.

 1. Food Truck Dimensions

 The length and width of your truck have a large impact on how you choose to organize it.
 No matter what size your truck is, you’ll be presented with the challenge of fitting all the equipment you need into a limited space.
 Marco Novo from Chef Units says that the most common food truck sizes are 14 feet, 16 feet, and 22 feet.

-If you’re having trouble deciding where your equipment should go, consider using the templates below as a reference when finding the right dimensions for your food truck.
+If you’re having trouble deciding where your equipment should go, consider using the templates below as a reference when finding the right dimensions for your food truck:

 2. Food Truck Interior

-If you want to design a food truck floor plan by yourself, first consider the food truck equipment you need to buy and the unique space you’ll be working in.
+If you want to design a food truck floor plan by yourself, consider the food truck equipment you need to buy and the unique space you’ll be working in.
 You can cater to the space you're working with by mapping it out and designating specific zones for equipment based on the truck's dimensions.
-For example, remember that you can use the vertical space of your food truck by buying combi ovens, shelving, and hanging racks.
+For example, remember that you can take advantage of the vertical space of your food truck by buying combi oven, shelving, and hanging racks.

 3. Food Truck Branding